stw4198/learn/README.md

 # LEARN
-Likelihood Event Analysis of Reactor Neutrinos
+Likelihood Event Analysis for Reactor Neutrinos

 ### Dependencies
 ROOT must be installed and sourced before compiling or using.
 Developed using ROOT 6.18